Sales Summary & Analytics Guide

 Example:

-If you sold: 1,000 USDT
+If you sold: 1,000 tokens

 At rate: $1.00

-USDT Rate
+Ave.
+Rate

-- The exchange rate for the sale
+- The average exchange rate for the sale

 - Shown in USD currency format